TempleEight/temple-docs/TempleEight/docs/getting-started.md

 ## Project Definition
 Temple projects start by defining a data model in our custom Templefile.
-A data model expresses the different entities within a system, along with their attributes and any relationships between different types of data .
+A data model expresses the different entities within a system, along with their attributes and any relationships between different types of data.
 The Templefile also includes configuration for how the project will be structured, as well as the components that will be generated.

 Start by making a new directory, then move into it: